Running a small business is not easy. 20% of businesses fail in their 1st year, while about 50% fail by year 5.

 Turning around a struggling business is never easy.
-It is not impossible, however, if some of the following points are explored.
+It is not impossible, however, if correct actions are implemented with good advice.
+Things to consider include:

 - Ensure you have total visibility of your company’s finances -and your accountant is giving you accurate, current information.